 When did you realize that you were in love with him?

 It was months into our marriage.
 I opened my eyes one morning and just watched him sleeping.
 In a few seconds, his eyes opened and we just gazed into each other’s eyes, smiling so much, that it felt like a hunger was permanently taped to our mouths.
 I still remember how happy and content I felt in that moment.
 And in that moment I realized how much I love him.
+I simply smiled.
+Words failed to express how I truly felt in that very moment.
+It was a very bittersweet moment, for me.
+Words half failed me because part of me didn’t know how to react to what she was telling me.

 Have you ever been in love with anyone else, after him?
 She turned to look at me.
 There was this unexplainable feeling breathing between us when we looked at each other, in that moment.
 It said so much and yet it said so little.
 She then turned away.